riceissa/breathing/index.md

 The central thing we're trying to explain here is: why is it that if you have shortness of breath, the right thing to do is the breathe _less_, even though your body is telling you to breathe _more_?
 What is going on at the chemical level when people have shortness of breath?

+(This is sort of like [Howard Cooper's video](https://www.youtube.com/watch?v=XliOGg8Tl98 "Help with air hunger - I have anxiety and feel like I can't breathe!") on air hunger, but there are a few things I don't like about his explanation, so I'm going to be writing my own ideal version.
+But if you prefer a video explanation, then you can start with the video and then come back here.)

+What causes the urge to breathe?
+Humans have what are called chemoreceptors in their brain (and some other places) that tell the body to breathe.
+How do chemoreceptors know _when_ to breathe?
+They watch out for signals from the body, in the form of carbon dioxide levels, oxygen levels, and blood pH.
+Most of the time, when people breathe, it is because the carbon dioxide level increased above some threshold.
+Oxygen only triggers breathing when it gets really low (so low that I don't think most humans experience it except on very rare occasions).
+I think blood pH also matters, but maybe only during exercise? (but it might matter more for air hunger; see below).

+[argh, this is kind of hard to explain well. curse of knowledge...]

+Okay, so CO~2~ levels (partial pressure?) in the blood regulate breathing.
+Now let's imagine what happens when someone overbreathes.
+You might think, okay, CO~2~ goes down, so then you don't get as much of an urge to breathe.
+That's true in the short term.
+But if someone _chronically_ overbreathes, then the bodies tries to correct this.
+You see, the body tries very hard to keep the blood pH at a narrow range of 7.35--7.45.
+If one chronically overbreathes, then since CO~2~ causes the blood to become acidic, the _lack_ of CO~2~ (you're overbreathing, remember) causes your blood to become too alkaline.
+So the body compensates by trying to make blood more acidic.
+How?
+The kidneys dump out more bicarbonate ($\mathrm{HCO_3^-}$) into the urine.
+Since bicarbonate is alkaline, getting rid of it makes the blood more acidic.
+The kidneys don't react immediately; all this happens over the course of hours to roughly 5 days.

+[... some more stuff here ...]

+The important point is that because of the form of the Henderson--Hasselbalch equation, the more CO~2~ you have, the less sensitive pH is to slight increases in CO~2~.
+So breath holding for a few seconds does not cause air hunger/panic.
+Whereas if your CO~2~ is already too low (hypocapnia), then your pH is still normal (thanks to the bicarbonate levels being adjusted by your kidneys), but because of the low CO~2~, even slight changes in CO~2~ can cause large shifts in pH.
+I think it's this increase in pH that triggers a strong sense of air hunger.
+If you give in to this urge and breathe, then your pH will be restored, so _temporarily_ you will feel better.
+But if you keep giving into this urge and breathing more and more, then over time you're shifting down your bicarbonate buffer even more.
+Your body adjusts.
+But that means your baseline CO~2~ also keeps decreasing.
+So now you're _even more_ sensitive to slight increases in CO~2~.
+It's a vicious cycle.

+Let's look at some numbers.

+$$7.4 \approx 6.1 + log_{10}\left(\frac{24}{0.0307 \cdot 40}\right)$$

+above are the values for a normal person.